vorakl/TrivialRC/README.md

 * The example of building [docker base images](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-base-images) with TrivialRC as an ENTRYPOINT
 * Another useful use case is using TrivialRC for [process managing](https://github.com/vorakl/TrivialRC/tree/master/examples/process-manager) of a group of processes which represent one compound application and can be invoked then on the system from the Sysdemd
 * This solution shows how to [configure services in a docker container by using templates](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-config-templates) and environment variables
+* This trick shows how to [create configuration on the fly](https://github.com/vorakl/TrivialRC/tree/master/examples/self-configuring) from the `boot` stage

 ## Verbose levels